Acacia acinacea

 Christmas Bush

-Description: Variable large spreading shrub up to 3m or more.
+Description: Variable large spreading shrub up to 3m or more and spreading 1-3m.
 Leaves are bright green and oval.
 Stems may have thorns.
 Creamy perfumed flowers in late spring to summer.
 Slow growing.
 Long lived, up to 60 years.

 Cultivation: Prefers full sun or part shade and well-drained soil.
 Moderately drought and frost tolerant.